boxwise/boxtribute/docs/adr/adr_authorization-specification.md

 The `boxtribute` partner organisations operate in one or more sites each, called `bases`.
 Any registered user belongs to exactly one organisation, and one or more bases subordinated to this organisation.
 Hence they must not be granted access to any resource outside of the organisation or bases they're assigned to (there are exceptions to this rule depending on the context, e.g. for box transfers).

-#### Usergroups
+#### Roles

-A usergroup reflects the user's responsibilities in the partner organisations.
-Currently, these usergroups exist:
+A role reflects the user's responsibilities in the partner organisations.
+Currently, these roles exist:

 - administrator (head of operations)
 - coordinator